-I seek to build a relationship with Endodontics that is like the best of all possible marriages, a unique, heartfelt connection and multifaceted commitment that increases incrementally over time.
-I hope to be selected for a residency program in Endodontics because of my track record in dentistry and my great passion for Endodontics.
+I seek to build a relationship with Endodontics that is like the best of all marriages, a unique, heartfelt connection and multifaceted commitment that increases incrementally over time.
+I hope to be selected for a residency program in Endodontics because of my record of accomplishment in dentistry and my great passion for Endodontics.

 I first decided to seek advanced training in Endodontics when I served as an Associate Dentist in my native India, not long after finishing dental school in my country.
 I took her place when our associate performing endodontic treatments left the clinic.
 At first, I was nervous, but with each new patient to which I administered an endodontic procedure, my confidence grew along with my growing passion for this area of dentistry.
 Soon, I fell in love with the challenge of looking for extra canals, negotiating through calcified canals, and completing challenging cases.